SoulKeeper2/SoulKeeper2/README.md

 # 👋 Hello, I'm AmirMahan Koshki!

 Welcome to my GitHub profile!
-I'm a passionate developer with a strong foundation in C# and a keen interest in ethical hacking.
+I'm a passionate developer with a strong foundation in C# and a keen interest in Web Development.
 I enjoy exploring new technologies and applying my skills to solve real-world problems.

 ## 🛠️ Skills